RiMaxim/sulfoacetate/README.md

 – Coelocarteria singaporensis was classified as HMA (High Microbial Abundance), as it was identified as HMA (High Microbial Abundance)in two studies (10.1128/mBio.01577-21, 10.1016/j.scitotenv.2024.170171) and as LMA (Low Microbial Abundance) in one study (10.1007/s00338-024-02568-8).

-– A total of 1,646 genomes (1,626 from GTDB + 20 from articles) were associated with sponges (88 were labeled as Porifera sp., while the others were identified to more specific taxonomic levels).
-Among these, 1,086 genomes (1,085+1, from 42 sponge species (42+0)) were classified as HMA (High Microbial Abundance), 308 genomes (297+11,from 50 sponge species (45+5)) as LMA (Low Microbial Abundance), and 244 genomes (from 50 sponge species) as ND (Not Determined).
+– A total of 1,646 genomes were associated with sponges, including 1,626 from the GTDB and 20 manually added from published articles (derived from 142 sponge samples: 137 from GTDB and 5 newly added).
+Of these genomes, 91 were labeled only as Porifera sp., while the remainder were identified to more specific taxonomic levels.

+Among the 1,646 genomes:
+	•	1,086 genomes (1,085 from GTDB + 1 newly added), originating from 42 sponge species, were classified as HMA (High Microbial Abundance);
+	•	308 genomes (297 from GTDB + 11 newly added), from 50 sponge species (45 GTDB + 5 newly added), were classified as LMA (Low Microbial Abundance);
+	•	252 genomes (244 from GTDB + 8 newly added), from 51 sponge species (50 GTDB + 1 newly added), were classified as ND (Not Determined).

+The 6 newly added sponge species were Isodictya palmata, Halichondria sitiens, Tethya stolonifera, Scopalina sp., Tsitsikamma favus, and Halisarca dujardinii.

 |Sponge Name                  |Genomes count|Type| Reference (doi)                                |
 |-----------------------------|-------------|----|------------------------------------------------|